RoySegall/gizra.com/src/_posts/2018-02-01-Travis-speed.md

   - '7.2'
 ```

 Almost certain that such section can be written about Node.js, or relational databases and so on.
 Know what's the bottleneck in your build and find the best performing versions, newer or older, it will turn out.
+Is it just conflicting with our previous point about pre-installed versions?
+Not quite, measure which one helps your build the most!

 ## Make it parallel